 7. Consume less of this: tea/coffee, spices, chilly, junk food, deep fried foods

 8. Replace spicy pickles and spicy chutneys with healthy chutneys (with nearly no chilly) like coconut + garlic, sesame + garlic, Kaarale/Khurasani (thistle seeds ), Jawas (Flax seed) garlic-onion chutney

 9. In case you have morning sickness or nausea then have these: Lemon, ginger, herbal tea (peppermint tea), fennel seeds, Amla

 1. Your baby is growing rapidly and constantly inside you, the development is going on 24 hours a day.
 When you wake up in the morning you need to refuel and replenish your body, and recover the long break of the night.

 2 .
 The breakfast is the most important source of all nutrients and the energy.
 Whatever you eat first is going to be absorbed very effectively.
 So, select the healthiest item of the day as your first food e.g. almonds soaked in water overnight.

 3. Having breakfast actually helps you to prevent and reduce morning sickness.
 Even if you don’t feel like eating in case of nausea, eating something healthy is a must.

 4. With healthy and timely breakfast you get: steady and normal body sugar level, heart health for you and your baby, and help in prevention of excess body weight.

 Having food at the right time is as important as having balanced, nutritious food.
 Make a suitable diet plan for yourself and stick to it.
-Having a variety of vegetables and fruits can cover your nutritional need better. you should always consult your doctor before making drastic changes in your diet during pregnancy.
-Also you might have or develop allergy for certain foods during pregnancy for which you want to be careful.
+Having a variety of vegetables and fruits can cover your nutritional need better.
+You should always consult your doctor before making drastic changes in your diet during pregnancy.
+Also, you might have or developed an allergy for certain foods during pregnancy for which you want to be careful.
 Enjoy your pregnancy days with healthy foods!